×

 When we asked people what advice they would give someone preparing to move to Costa Rica, they said:

 "Very safe Condominium complexes are everywhere so you have many options that have surrounding walls and 24 hour security.
 Some have restaurants, pools and gyms.
 Many are furnished and I recommend reading the contract thoroughly.
 I also recommend taking a very detailed video showing condition of the unit including close ups of any damage to existing furnishings.
 Carefully read the fine print and if the furnishings are not adequate stipulate all changes in the contract before signing.
 If it's a long term lease consider hiring an attorney.
-It might be worth it," said one in Santa Ana.
+It might be worth it," explained one expat living in Santa Ana, Costa Rica.

 View More Answers